 “I take it that your father is some kind of expert in this field then?”

-“As close as it gets,” Robert shrugged half-heartedly.
-“Both of my parents are actually healers by training.
+“Yes,” Robert said with a sigh.
+“Both of my parents are healers by training.
 They’ve campaigned alongside the army in every war Rhin-Lotharingie has fought in for nearly a century.
 They spent countless hours patching troops together.
 Over the years they realized that while physical wounds could be healed by curative spells, the mental scars that veterans accumulated were… much more difficult.”
 He finished with a frowning scowl.

 Of course, Kaede reflected.
 Not only do Hyperion mages live much longer, but magic brings a level of destructive savagery unseen on Earth until the World Wars…

 Robert then offered her a wry smile.
-He was far from rebounding from his gloomy mood earlier.
+He wasn’t rebounding from his gloomy mood earlier.
 However there was still a shadow of his usual cheery self as he explained with a personal passion: